Revised February 2018

 What are synthetic cathinones?

-Synthetic cathinones, more commonly known as "bath salts," are synthetic (human-made) drugs chemically related to cathinone, a stimulant found in the khat plant.
-Khat is a shrub grown in East Africa and southern Arabia, and people sometimes chew its leaves for their mild stimulant effects.
-Synthetic variants of cathinone can be much stronger than the natural product and, in some cases, very dangerous (Baumann, 2014).
+Synthetic cathinones, more commonly known as "bath salts," are human-made stimulants chemically related to cathinone, a substance found in the khat plant.
+Khat is a shrub grown in East Africa and southern Arabia, where some people chew its leaves for their mild stimulant effects.
+Human-made versions of cathinone can be much stronger than the natural product and, in some cases, very dangerous.1

 In Name Only